Code-Institute-Submissions/DentalCare/README.md

 16. When using mobile devices the **Find out more** links should auto fill with the same hover behaviour.
 17. At the bottom of the Main page should be the **Footer**.

+### Test-Case: Footer

+1. The footer should appear at the bottom of every page.
+2. The footer should appear starting with a relatively thin border across the top of a larger grey box.
+3. The border should match the colour of the navigation bar.
+4. Inside the footer there should be 3 sections entitled; **Contact**, **Address** and **Links**.
+5. On the desktop resolutions tested these should appear all on the same row.
+6. On mobile devices (smart phones not iPad or iPad Pro) these should appear stacked in the order listed top to bottom.
+7. Beneath the contact sub-heading there should be a centre aligned message asking to get in touch with a telephone number listed.
+8. Beneath the address sub-heading there should be a centre aligned address for the dental practice.
+9. Beneath the links sub-heading there should be three centre aligned social media links to **Facebook**, **Twitter** and **YouTube**.
+10. When you click the Facebook link this should take you to the main/home page of Facebook (as there is no Facebook site for the dental practice) in a new browser tab.
+11. When you click the Twitter link this should take you to the main/home page of Twitter (as there is no Twitter site for the dental practice) in a new browser tab.
+12. When you click the YouTube link this should take you to the main/home page of YouTube (as there is no YouTube site for the dental practice) in a new browser tab.
+13. On desktops/laptops when you use the cursor to hover over the Facebook link the link should turn 'Facebook Blue'.
+14. On desktops/laptops when you use the cursor to hover over the Twitter link the link should turn 'Twitter Blue'.
+15. On desktops/laptops when you use the cursor to hover over the YouTube link the link should turn 'YouTube Red'.
+16. On mobile devices this colour change effect is displayed when you click the link.

 ### Features